bernmic/go2music/README.md

 - bind artists, albums, songs to a musicbrainz id
 - bring playcount and rating to the frontend
 - Rewrite authentication and authorization.
+- reduce dependencies in go.mod
+- rewrite frontend with latest Angular and put it in a separate repo

 [Jetbrains](https://www.jetbrains.com/?from=go2music) supports this project with GoLand/IntelliJ Idea licenses.
 We appreciate their support for free and open source software!